Get quick answers on weather, sports & more

 Speak to get quick answersGet sports scores and schedules

-Sports scores and upcoming games will show up as cards.
-You can also speak to your watch to get the score for a current game, or see when your team plays next, say the following:
+You can speak to your watch to get the score for a current game, or see when your team plays next.
+Use phrases like:

 - "When is the next Mets game?"